 Do we want the truth, or something beautiful?

 Many popular songs reflect the sentiment that sometimes, being told something beautiful is better than being told the truth.
 No Doubt’s single “Don’t Speak” expresses a desire to be kept from the truth, because, well, the truth hurts.
 Fleetwood Mac’s hit, “Little Lies” features the lines, “Tell me lies, tell me sweet little lies.”
 This is not to say that life would be better if we were all blissfully unaware of the truth.
 The truth can be beautiful – it just depends on your perspective.

-The Writer: Michelle is a writer living in California.
-She has lived in San Francisco, Santa Barbara and New York City.
+The Writer: Michelle Hu is a writer currently living in Brooklyn.
+She has lived in San Francisco, Santa Barbara, Seattle, and New York City.